LovejeetM/vslam_raspberry-pi/stream_setup/readme.md

 # Raspberry Pi to Colab Video Streaming

+There are two methods creating a server first is via python script and second is via mediamtx.
 The Python script to run the server on the Pi is `server_script.py`, and the code to view the stream in Colab is in `colab_setup.py`.

-We will cover two methods to create a secure tunnel from your Pi to the internet:
-1.  **ngrok**
-2.  **Cloudflare Tunnel**

-## Prerequisites

-- A Raspberry Pi (I used it on Raspberry Pi Zero 2W) with Raspberry Pi OS Lite.
-- A camera module connected and enabled on the Pi.
-- The Pi is connected to the internet.
-- You are able to connect to your Pi via SSH from your main computer.
+If you want to use really fast, low latency, highely optimized, peer to peer connection which streams 24/7 then use the **Mediamtx** setup guide to setup the server, for both server setup you have to create a tunnel either by cloudflare or ngrok.

-## Initial Server Setup (Common for Both Methods)
+# Python Server Setup

-Before choosing a tunneling method, you need to set up the video server on your Raspberry Pi.
+Using you need can set up the video server on your Raspberry Pi.

 1.  **Connect to your Pi via SSH.**